BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 They ran down the hallway, searching for the evidence locker.

-It didn't take long.
-A small room, locked with a keypad.

-Dmitry cracked it in less than a minute.

 Inside: rows of shelves, boxes, sealed bags.
 And there, in the corner ; the guitar case.
 Black.
 Old.
 Humming faintly.

 Steven grabbed it.